msamgan/laravel-env-keys-checker/README.md

 With a team of developers, it is possible that some developers might forget to add the keys they used in their .env file to the .env.example file or the other way around.

+## Features

+- Check if all the keys are available across all the .env files.
+- Add the missing keys to the .env files automatically (configurable) considering the line numbers and empty lines.

 ## Installation

 You can install the package via composer: